 Why not?
-Using a sous vide torch ensures that you are only searing food on the surface, and not the inside.
+Using a sous vide torch helps with quickly searing food on the surface, without drying out the inside.
 As with a grilled steak, searing sous vide steak gives it a flavor, texture, and desired color.
 Sous vide torches bring the finishing touch to your protein, helping you to create well-seared meat but without stressing about overcooking it on the inside.

 For many home cooks, a sous vide torch is a worthy investment.
 It’s a good way to cook restaurant-style dishes at home.
 Adding a kitchen torch to your collection is a great way to build up your cooking setup.
-And although it may appear to be an unnecessary splurge at first, it’s still a rather versatile cooking tool that may just revolutionize your food prep game.
+Although it may sound like an unnecessary splurge at first, it’s actually a rather versatile cooking tool that may just revolutionize your food prep game.